charlesetc/abstract/README.md

 # Abstract
 #### Generate abstract syntax trees, easily, in Go.

+* No code generation
+* No additional languages
+* Just a solid parsing library in Go

 ## Lexical Phase

 Abstract provides you with a set of functions, which when combined